If you're looking for the login form, it has been moved to the site header to make it more visible and easily accessible.

 HP 197 Medical Coding Practicum (2)

-Description: Provides a minimum of 120 hours [effective Winter 2014 change to 300 hours of directed work and service-learning experience in a clinical setting where medical coding can be performed under supervision with ongoing evaluation of performance.
+Description: Provides a minimum 300 hours of directed work and lab or clinical setting where medical coding can be performed under supervision with ongoing evaluation of performance.
 Includes exhibiting service skills and performing various assignments of a medical coder.
-Students shall not receive pay for service-learning internship hours.

 HP 210 Clinical Medical Assisting (4)